Renewed U.S. sanctions target Iran's economy, Tehran cool on talks

 They pledged to work on preserving financial flows and Iran’s oil and gas exports - a lifeline of its economy.

-Reporting by Lesley Wroughton, Doina Chiacu and Lisa Lambert in Washington and Robert-Jan Bartunek and Alissa de Carbonnel in Brussels, and Parisa Hafezi in Ankara; Writing by Alistair Bell; Editing by Howard Goller and James Dalgleish
+Reporting by Lesley Wroughton, Doina Chiacu and Lisa Lambert in Washington and Robert-Jan Bartunek and Alissa de Carbonnel in Brussels, and Parisa Hafezi in Ankara; Writing by Alistair Bell; Editing by Howard Goller, James Dalgleish and Jonathan Oatis